 But, a GSD that is socialised, respects its owner, and has a solid training/obedience foundation will rarely display aggression because they learn to associate most animals and humans positively (they learn they aren’t a threat), and they will not want to to act outside of what their owner has taught and expects from them.

-German Shepherd puppies are really no different to adolescent humans in the regard that, if they learn early on that the world is a positive place, and they have an owner that displays leadership and they know cares for them, they will develop into a loyal and well behaved adult dog (the one exception to this being a genetic pre disposition to negative psychological behavior).
+German Shepherd puppies are really no different to adolescent humans in the regard that, if they learn early on that the world is a positive place, they receive regular obedience training, and they have an owner that displays leadership and they know cares for them, they will develop into a loyal and well behaved adult dog.

 One last note to make about a GSD is to look at the line it comes from when determining what it’s personality or overall temperament might be like.

-You can read about the lines of GSDs in our Ultimate GSD Guide, but an Eastern European Line Working GSD, or Czech GSD, for example are both bred for specific types of work like protection and military work.
+An Eastern European Line Working GSD, or Czech GSD, for example, are both bred for specific types of work like protection and military work.

 A line like this may be naturally have a higher drive to seek a strong pack leader and constant mental and physical stimulation over a Working Line American GSD for example.